 For these investors, a Roth conversion reduces unwanted RMDs.
 It is especially attractive if their taxable income is low in their early retirement years.
 However, even if their tax rate stays flat or decreases in retirement, they may benefit from a Roth conversion if they are using a relatively tax-inefficient taxable account to pay the taxes on the conversion.
 Because there are many inter-related factors in this decision, you may want to consult with a financial planner to evaluate your specific circumstances.

 While it’s difficult to “time the market,” a Roth conversion is attractive when you believe your investments are particularly poised for growth (since you pay taxes on the value before it grows).
 You may also want to take advantage of low statutory tax rates before they’re scheduled to rise.

 1It may also be possible to convert assets from pretax to Roth within a retirement plan such as a 401(k).
 While many of the planning principles are the same, this paper focuses on conversions of IRAs.

-2A qualified distribution is tax-free if taken at least 5 years after the year of your first Roth contribution AND you’ve reached age 59½, become totally disabled, died or meet the requirements for first-time home purchase.
+2A qualified distribution is tax-free if taken at least 5 years after the year of your first Roth contribution AND you’ve reached age 59½, become disabled, died, or you meet the requirements for a first-time home purchase.
 If the distribution from your Roth IRA is not qualified, the earnings may be taxable.
 Additional taxes may apply for early withdrawals.

 3This analysis builds upon T. Rowe Price’s February 2015 paper by Judith Ward, CFP®, “How to Minimize Unwanted RMDs Using a Roth IRA Conversion Strategy.”